ianhaddock/homelab/README.md

 Edit a main playbook as you like, select the role(s) you are interested in running and fire away:

-`$ ansible-playbook --private-key ~/.ssh/ansible -u ansible -i development your-playbook.yml`
+`$ ansible-playbook --private-key ~/.ssh/ansible -u ansible -i development your-new-playbook.yml`

 ## Contributing
-I'm always interested in learning and helping the community.
-If you have questions or know of a better way to do some of the things here feel free to drop a pull request.
+I'm always interested in learning from and helping the community.
+If you have questions or know of a better way to do some of the things done here feel free to drop a pull request.